ZifanYE/ReadmeViewer/README.md

 If you are the winner and eligible to receive the prize, you agree that your email address associated with the submission will be shared with the IEEE CIS Education Competition Subcommittee.
 ### Organizers:
 ---
-1. Pittawat Taveekitworachai, Graduate School of Information Science and Engineering, Ritsumeikan University
+1. Yi Xia, Graduate School of Information Science and Engineering, Ritsumeikan University
 2. Febri Abdullah, Graduate School of Information Science and Engineering, Ritsumeikan University
 3. Mury F. Dewantoro, Graduate School of Information Science and Engineering, Ritsumeikan University
-4. Yi Xia, Graduate School of Information Science and Engineering, Ritsumeikan University
+4. Pratch Suntichaikul, Graduate School of Information Science and Engineering, Ritsumeikan University
-5. Pratch Suntichaikul, Graduate School of Information Science and Engineering, Ritsumeikan University
+5. Zifan Ye, Graduate School of Information Science and Engineering, Ritsumeikan University
 6. Ruck Thawonmas, College of Information Science and Engineering, Ritsumeikan University
 7. Julian Togelius, NYU Tandon School of Engineering, New York University
 8. Jochen Renz, School of Computing, The Australian National Universit